BillJr99/digitalsignaturepodcast/_activities/2022-07-07-variotmicrobit.md

 authors: "William M. Mongan"
 date: 2022-07-07

-summary: "we will integrate the BBC micro:bit with a ThingsBoard gateway called VarIOT using a wireless radio."
+summary: "In this activity, we will integrate the BBC micro:bit with a ThingsBoard gateway called VarIOT using a wireless radio."

 thumbnail: "/images/activity-variotmicrobit/fig5.jpg"
 ---